 Description

-The ruins include a stretch of curtain wall c.40 yards long and 15 ft. high with the remains of an angle tower at the north end.
+The ruins include a curtain wall approximately 40 yards long and 15 feet high, with the remains of an angle tower at the north end.
 This wall separated the bailey from an unfortified courtyard beyond.
-On the motte are extensive fragments of a shell keep with one deeply-splayed C16 gun loop still in situ.
-Two other smaller, but still high and dramatic fragments of the curtain wall also remain.
+On the motte, there are extensive fragments of a shell keep, which includes one deeply-splayed 16th-century gun loop still in place.
+Additionally, two smaller but still impressive fragments of the curtain wall remain.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.